DeMarco Murray

-DeMarco Murray (born February 12, 1988) is an American college football coach and former professional player who was a running back in the National Football League (NFL) for seven seasons.
-A three-time Pro Bowl selection and one-time first-team All-Pro, he was the NFL Offensive Player of the Year in 2014 after leading the NFL in both rushing yards and rushing touchdowns.
+DeMarco Murray (born February 12, 1988) is an American football coach and former professional player who is currently the running backs coach for the Kansas City Chiefs of the National Football League (NFL).
+A running back in the National Football League (NFL) for seven seasons, Murray was a three-time Pro Bowl selection, one-time first-team All-Pro, and NFL Offensive Player of the Year in 2014 after leading the NFL in both rushing yards and rushing touchdowns.

 Murray played college football at Oklahoma and was selected by the Dallas Cowboys in the third round of the 2011 NFL draft.
 After four seasons with the Cowboys, he played for the Philadelphia Eagles for one year and then the Tennessee Titans for two years.
-Murray currently serves as running backs coach at Oklahoma.

 Early life

 Murray attended Bishop Gorman High School in Las Vegas, Nevada, where he played football, basketball, and ran track for the Gaels athletic teams.
 In football, Murray was an All-Conference pick three consecutive years.
-During his time at Gorman, his team was three-time Conference Champions.
-As a senior in 2005, Murray rushed for 1,947 yards and 27 touchdowns and also caught 22 passes for 624 yards and seven more touchdowns, earning him All-State honors and the 2005 Sunset Region Offensive Player of the Year award.
+During his time at Gorman, the team was three-time Conference Champions.
+As a senior in 2005, Murray rushed for 1,947 yards and 27 touchdowns and also caught 22 passes for 624 yards and seven more touchdowns, earning All-State honors and the 2005 Sunset Region Offensive Player of the Year award.
 He also played basketball at Gorman, averaging 6.9 points per game and his high school basketball team went on to win a 2005 state title.
 Murray was considered a top-30 basketball recruit in the state as well.
 In track & field, he ran the 100-meter dash and was a member of the 4×100-meter relay squad.

 Considered one of the top running backs of his class, Murray drew offers from Miami (FL), Penn State, and Texas A&M, among several others.
 He chose Oklahoma over Southern California at the 2006 U.S. Army All-American Bowl.